2022 Maharashtra political crisis: Stay at Guwahati

 On 22 June, Shinde said that he had moved 40 legislators to Guwahati, Assam.
 Several INC and NCP leaders criticized Himanta Biswa Sarma, CM of Assam, for interfering in Maharashtra politics instead of focusing on the massive flood in Assam.
 Sarma denied the knowledge of Shinde and his stay with the other rebel MLAs in Guwahati.

 After failing to convince Shinde to return to Mumbai, on 22 June, Uddhav Thackeray, Chief Minister of Maharashtra, declared that he was ready to step down as the leader of the alliance and as Chief Minister.
 Later that day, Uddhav Thackeray moved from the residence of the CM Varsha to his private residence, Matoshree.

 Senior Shiv Sena leader Sanjay Raut accused the BJP of causing the revolt within Shiv Sena and attempting to topple the MVA coalition government.
 The leadership of Shiv Sena has accused the BJP of bribing nearly ₹40 crore to each its lawmakers for creating the mutiny.
 Shiv Sena MLA Udaysingh Rajput said that he was offered ₹50 crore in cash to join the rebel group but he declined.

 On 23 June, Shinde and 37 MLAs declared Shinde leader of the Shiv Sena legislature party.
-On 24 June, Shiv Sena filed a petition against the rebel MLAs and demanded the Deputy speaker Narahari Zirwal of Maharashtra Assembly to disqualify 16 MLAs of the Shinde camp.
-Zirwal met with Shiv Sena leaders and later also met with Advocate-General of Maharashtra for legal opinion.
+On 24 June, Shiv Sena filed a petition against the rebel MLAs and demanded the Deputy speaker Narahari Zirwal of the Maharashtra Assembly to disqualify 16 MLAs of the Shinde camp.
+Zirwal met with Shiv Sena leaders and later also met with the Advocate General of Maharashtra for legal opinion.
 Both Thackeray and Shinde camp leaders were asked to present their arguments about the disqualification.
-A No-confidence motion against Zirwal was brought by two independent MLAs supporting BJP.
-This no-confidence vote signed by 34 MLAs was rejected by Zirwal reportedly because the petition was send through an anonymous e-mail and not submitted by an MLA himself.
+A no-confidence motion against Zirwal was brought by two independent MLAs supporting BJP.
+This no-confidence vote, signed by 34 MLAs was rejected by Zirwal reportedly because the petition was sent through an anonymous e-mail and not submitted by an MLA himself.